adi225/WebSearchEngine/README.md

 In addition to the super class's fields, DocumentIndexed has the field:  private double _tfidfSumSquared, which is precomputed in the index construction process, so that the body token vectors do not have to be maintained.

+This precomputed number allows us to normalize tfidf vectors for RankerCosine ranking, without needing to access the document's list of words.

 ##REPRESENTATION OF QUERYPHRASE